ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 After processing a statement of preferences the recipient can assume that each category of use has a preference in one of three states: "allowed", "disallowed", or "unknown".

+## Conformance

+This document --
+and those documents that define concrete uses of this vocabulary -- describe how usage preferences are associated with assets.
+Conformance to the specification means following the normative language that defines the construction and interpretation of usage preferences.
+The process of obtaining preferences has very limited scope for variation between implementations.

+Variation in what usage preferences might be obtained are limited to:

+* the choice of which methods for expressing preferences -- such as those defined in {{ATTACH}} -- are implemented and used, and

+* the terms that are in the vocabulary, as might be added by updates to this document; see {{extension}}.

+There is considerably more discretion involved in respecting preferences.
+An entity MAY choose to respect these preferences when processing assets.
+This is done according to both:

+* an understanding of the nature of that processing and how it corresponds to the usage categories where preferences have been expressed, and

+* the legal context that applies; see {{legal}}.

+Usage preferences can be overridden through express agreements between relevant parties.
+There are also many situations where other priorities could override any usage preferences.
+For example, people with accessibility needs might override a preference to disallow AI Use ({{ai-use}}) so that they might access automated captions or summaries.
+Another case might involve the use of assets for research.
+Such overrides might be explicitly permitted in law, or could be based on the judgment of individual system users.

 # Vocabulary Definition {#vocab}